MichalOpoka/ecfr/cfr/title-26-Internal-Revenue/chapter-I-Internal-Revenue-Service-Department-Treasury/subchapter-A-Income-Tax/part-1-Income-Taxes/subjectgroup-ECFRdf0facc8690ea6f-Domestic-International-Sales-Corporations/section-1.993-3.md

 (*d*) Liquid products such as natural gasoline.

-(iii) *Primary product from coal.* The term “primary product from coal” means coal and all products recovered from the carbonization of coal including -
+(iii) *Primary product from coal.* The term “primary product from coal” means coal and all products recovered from the carbonization of coal including—

 (*a*) Coke,